mukundha/apigee-apibaas-data-migration/README.md

 3. Store the collection array in a file ```data/collection.json```

 4. Upload uses these files as source for data
-5. Uses the API ```POST /org/app/collection```, with the entire array. [usually worked for more then 1000 elements, not sur eof the physical limit]
+5. Uses the API ```POST /org/app/collection```, with the entire array. [usually worked for more then 1000 elements, We could batch it with a size of 1000 - let me know if you think this is the case]
 6. Cleanup again uses the API to delete all entities in a collection

 ## TODO: